funkybooboo/homelab/README.md

 **Infrastructure**
 - **Nginx** (80/443) - Web server and reverse proxy.
 Serves sites and forwards traffic
-- **Certbot** - Auto-renews SSL certificates from Let's Encrypt.
-Works with Nginx
 - **WireGuard** (51820) - VPN server.
 Secure access to your network from anywhere
 - **Pi-hole** (53) - Network-wide ad blocker.
 Blocks ads for all devices on network
 - **Watchtower** - Automatically updates Docker containers to latest versions